Release Notes#

 Expanded operator support and FPS boosts for existing models (even on

-startup time.More optimized auto-selection of data packing format.
+mx_ncstartup time.More optimized auto-selection of data packing formats.

 C++ API Performance Improvements